vuongducphuong/documentation/content/applications/general/auth/google.rst

 Google Sign-In Authentication
 =============================

-The *Google Sign-In Authentication* is a useful function that allows Odoo users to sign in to their database with their Google account.
+The *Google Sign-In Authentication* is a useful function that allows Leansoft users to sign in to their database with their Google account.

-This is particularly helpful if the organization uses Google Workspace, and wants employees within the organization to connect to Odoo using their Google Accounts.
+This is particularly helpful if the organization uses Google Workspace, and wants employees within the organization to connect to Leansoft using their Google Accounts.

 .. seealso::
    - :doc:`/applications/productivity/calendar/google`